-“I think Thrive has helped our students to feel listened to during what’s been a difficult time for everyone.
+"I think Thrive has helped our students to feel listened to during what’s been a difficult time for everyone.
 I have found that by attuning to them and their needs, they go home and they feel that someone has listened to them.
-That’s made a massive difference,” she said.
+That’s made a massive difference."

 As part of the Virtual School initiative, Carly presents data on how the school’s looked after children are progressing to the local authority.
 She has also shared the good practice established at Ernesford Grange with other settings that are part of the scheme.
 Following its success to date, Ernesford Grange is now working towards expanding its use of Thrive.
 Over the last 12 months Carly has introduced the school’s inclusion team to Thrive techniques such as the Vital Relational Functions (VRFs) and Dan Hughes’ PACE model.
 The school’s recently appointed Mental Health Lead is about to start her Licensed Practitioner training with a view to embedding the Approach across the whole school.